 This summer, heat waves with scorching temperatures have hit communities nationwide, making an already hot summer even hotter.
 With high temps and heat waves in certain areas, it’s now more important than ever to protect yourself.

-For best practices and tips for maintaining healthy vision in the summer heat, talk to the Low Vision Of Colorado.
+For best practices and tips for maintaining healthy vision in the summer heat, talk to the Low Vision Of Nebraska.